Could the Queen Theater become a home for the House of Blues?

 The House of Blues was founded by a group that included Blues Brothers star Dan Akroyd and Jim Belushi, the brother of Akryod’s co-star, the late John Belushi.
 The business was later sold to Live Nation.
 The company operates a dozen locations in the U.S. that feature folk art, southern cuisine and live entertainment.
 The House of Blues is well known for its Gospel Brunches.

 The company operates a dozen locations in the U.S. that feature folk art, southern cuisine and live entertainment.
-The House of Blues is well known for its Gospel Brunches.
+The House of Blues is well known for its Gospel Brunches, with one of its best known locations being in New Orleans.

-All current locations are larger in terms of total seating than The Queen.
-A House of Blues in Atlantic City shut its doors in 2014, following the closing of the Showboat casino in the gambling mecca.
+A House of Blues in Atlantic City shut its doors in 2014, following the closing of the Showboat casino.